aau-claaudia/hpc/docs/ai-lab/guides/file-handling.md

 As you've properly noticed, working on AI-LAB involves navigating a **Linux** environment.
 Whether you're managing files or editing scripts, familiarity with a few core Linux commands can make your workflow smoother.
 If you’re completely new to Linux or just need a quick refresher, explore the commands below.

-??? news "Basic Linux commands to know"
+??? info "Basic Linux commands to know"

     Below are some basic commands that will help you navigate and manage files on AI-LAB: